Sergio0694/NeuralNetwork.NET/README.md

 # Requirements

 The `NeuralNetwork.NET` library requires .NET Standard 2.0 support, so it is available for applications targeting:
-- .NET Framework >= 4.7
+- .NET Framework >= 4.7.1
 - .NET Core >= 2.0
 - New versions of Mono and Xamarin.

+In addition to the frameworks above, you need an IDE with C# 7.2 support to compile the library on your PC.

-The additional `NeuralNetwork.NET.Cuda` library requires .NET Framework >= 4.7 and a CUDA enabled GPU.
+The `NeuralNetwork.NET.Cuda` library requires .NET Framework >= 4.71 and a CUDA enabled GPU.